Gay & Lesbian Estate, Wills & Trust

 Although DOMA was struck down, when it comes to financial and estate planning, non-married LGBTQ couples will not be afforded the same rights as married couples.
 To ensure your ability to have your wishes carried out, it is still important to create estate planning documents that clearly spell out how you and your partner intend to handle future health care issues and financial matters.

-At The Mandel Law Firm in New York City, we place a strong emphasis on the importance of gay and lesbian estate planning and recognize how it may be different when the couple is not married.
+At Cockburn Law P.C. in New York City, we place a strong emphasis on the importance of gay and lesbian estate planning and recognize how it may be different when the couple is not married.

 Our lawyers know the law, but they also know how to uniquely make the law work for non-married couples in much the same way it does for married couples.
 They will work with you to establish clear-cut estate planning documents that reflect your intentions and wises.
 Contact us today to arrange a consultation with an experienced estate planning attorney.

 Drafting a Will to Protect Your Partner’s Inheritance

 First and foremost, both partners of a same-sex, non-married couple need to create wills specifically designating their partner as a beneficiary.
 If one partner were to die without a will, the courts would decide who should inherit the deceased’s assets, which would always be a “blood relative,” even one remotely related, instead of a life partner.